aylestoneallotments/www.aylestoneallotments.co.uk/shop.md

 ![Aylestone Allotments Site](/img/seed-hut.jpg "The seed hut")

-We operate a small shop from our seed hut offering competitively priced seeds, fertilisers, bulbs and other related materials to our Members.
+We operate a small shop from our Seed Hut offering competitively-priced seeds, fertilisers, bulbs and other related materials to our Members at a discount.

+Please note that our shop is run on a non-profit, volunteer-led basis by our Members, for our Members.

 <a href="https://docs.google.com/spreadsheets/d/1fbLorphUZWlLwbkRisFc3k5nwGr5eUex5vVY2CedxfM/pubhtml?gid=0&single=true" class="button">View our price list</a>